Shows banner

 Academic biography

 Eithne Kennedy is associate professor (Literacy Studies) and Programme Chair of the Master of Education in Literacy Professional Practice (MEdLPP) in the School of Language, Literacy and Early Childhood Education.
+She is the director of the newly formed DCU Centre for Literacy Research, Policy and Practice: https://www.dcu.ie/literacy-research-policy-practice

 As the director of the Write to Read research initiative a longitudinal University and School literacy project she also works collaboratively with schools and communities to create powerful literacy environments that motivate and engage children as readers, writers and thinkers.
-Prior to joining the faculty in 1997, she was a classroom teacher in Dublin and the US where she earned her Masters in Special Education at Fordham University, NYC.
+Prior to joining the faculty in 1997, she was a classroom teacher in Dublin and the US where she earned her Master’s in Special Education at Fordham University, NYC.

 She has authored and co-authored several publications in the field of literacy including: Raising Literacy Achievement in High-Poverty Schools: An Evidence-Based Approach (Routledge, US, 2014), and a range of papers on literacy research, policy and practice.
+Her second book Teaching and Assessing Writing in the Primary School: A Whole School Approach will be published in January 2025 with Routledge, UK.
+She recently led the largest IoE collaboration to date to deliver a report and 29 systematic reviews commissioned by the Department of Education to inform the development of the National Literacy, Numeracy and Digital Literacy Strategy (DE/DCEIDY, 2024-2033).

 Research interests

-Collaborative research with schools to implement research-informed balanced literacy frameworks for literacy instruction that motivate and engage children as readers, writers and thinkersCreativity and literacy across the Arts DisciplinesDisciplinary literacyEarly interventionInvestigation of effective approaches to improving achievement in literacy in disadvantaged contextsCollaborative professional development, whole school change processes and literacyLiteracy policy and implementation issues
+Collaborative research with schools to implement research-informed literacy frameworks for literacy instruction that motivate and engage children as readers, writers and thinkersCreativity and literacy across the Arts DisciplinesDisciplinary literacyEarly interventionInvestigation of effective approaches to improving achievement in literacy in disadvantaged contextsCollaborative professional development, whole school change processes and literacyLiteracy policy and implementation issues